 - 1. Study key civic facilities to continue to support Birmingham residents, including: - a.
 Study the location, programming, and funding for new facilities for Next. - b.
 Establish a policy to continue the tradition of constructing Birmingham's civic buildings and parks as iconic structures and landscapes to the highest standards and at a civic scale.
 This should include authentic durable materials, oversized windows, high ceilings, and Tudor design and detailing. - c.
-Ensure the Community Foundation / Fund is established in a timely manner. - 2.
-Establish a Civic Events Board or extend the role of the Public Arts Board to develop regular civic events to continue engaging the community throughout the year and promote existing civic institutions. - 3.
+Study how a Community Foundation / Fund may further Master Plan goals. - 2.
+Extend the role of the Public Arts Board or other existing board, or establish a Civic Events Board to develop regular civic events to continue engaging the community throughout the year and promote existing civic institutions. - 3.
 Update the Parks & Recreation Master Plan, including formalizing the public use of school and institutional open spaces for neighborhood recreation.